 You will join a team of material scientists, electrochemists, mechanical and electronic engineers at Dyson’s Malmesbury Research campus.
 To meet Dyson’s growing energy storage requirements, your focus will be the hands-on development and optimisation of manufacturing processes for materials and components for cells and batteries.
 In this role you will have access to the latest technologies from around the world and help develop the next generation of batteries.
 You will be part of a multi-disciplinary team and have opportunity to develop capabilities across a range of materials processing, cell assembly and characterisation techniques.

-- You will gain a clear understanding of Dyson’s Energy Storage Requirements and apply your knowledge to optimise manufacturing processes for custom components in our cells, enabling the next generation of our products.
+- Gain a clear understanding of Dyson’s Energy Storage Requirements and apply your knowledge to optimise manufacturing processes for custom components in our cells, enabling the next generation of our products.

-- Use a combination of practical experience, creative thinking and continuous improvement methods, to define, specify, implement, optimise and exploit both novel and established manufacturing techniques that will enable prototype cells, on time and according to specific project objectives.
+- Use a combination of practical experience, creative thinking and continuous improvement methods, to define, specify, implement, optimise and exploit both novel and established processes that will enable prototype cells and their components, on time and according to specific project objectives.

-- You will execute work supporting process understanding and robustness: from optimisation of existing methods, to evaluation, validation and optimisation of alternative methods, to defining critical process indicators and implementing inline quality controls, to continuous improvement and the introduction of novel techniques to further process understanding and effectiveness.
+- Execute work supporting process understanding and robustness: from optimisation of existing methods, to evaluation, validation and optimisation of alternative methods, to defining critical process indicators and implementing inline quality controls, to continuous improvement and the introduction of novel techniques to further process understanding and effectiveness.

-- You'll work within a multidisciplinary team, including researchers and the manufacturing function, to contribute to the development of production processes, enabling transfer from materials research through scaled-up prototypes to manufacturing using automated and semi-automated pilot equipment.
+- Work within a multidisciplinary team, including researchers and the manufacturing function, to contribute to the development of production processes, enabling transfer from materials research through scaled-up prototypes to manufacturing using automated and semi-automated pilot equipment.

 - Be flexible and resilient to change whilst responsible for delivering operational and/or technical tasks and processes across a range of core operational activities across the engineering lifecycle.

 - Relevant industrial experience.
-For example, a background in the battery, electronics, aerospace, plastics, food, pharmaceutical industries.
+For example, a background in the battery, electronics, plastics, food, fine chemical, pharmaceutical industries.